 Dubbing is a post-product process, used for language editing of film and video.

 Dubbing is used for animated movies, feature films and series, as well as commercials, profile films, e-learning and corporate films.
-For companies that work internationally, dubbing videos is a highly relevant option.
+For companies that work internationally, dubbing videos is a highly suitable option.

-Audio dubbing works by replacing the original dialog with a new dialog, following a customized manuscript in a foreign language.
-Dubbing is a bit of an art form, as it needs to match the original dialog in style, tone, content, and timing, so the dialog retains its authenticity and sound integrity.
+Audio dubbing works by replacing the original dialogue with new dialogue, following a customized manuscript in a foreign language.
+Dubbing is a bit of an art form, as it needs to match the original dialogue in style, tone, content, and timing, so the message retains its authenticity and sound integrity.

 To be done effectively, dubbing requires skilled voice actors and sound technicians.
 At Voicearchive we have a specialized voice dubbing department based in London, where we work for some of the largest movie producers in the world.
 You can read more about this at https://adrenaline.london